|Photos:||Recent | Best | Popular|

 The wall faces ese, it's in the sun for most of the day.

 The directions listed are wrong.
-Gainsborough is a left off moorpark rd and a right off of lynn rd., respectively.
+Gainsborough is a left off moorpark rd and a right off of lynn rd. respectively.
+Park by the oak tree before the stop sign.
 Give it two days after rain.
-Similar rock to stoney.
-Oh yeah- watch out for all the cactus.
+Every route has chipped holds.